anthonykasza/crypto-terms/README.md

 CEX (centralized exchanges) - the opposite of a DEX.
 Coinbase is a CEX.
 CEXes must abide by KYC and SEC regulations but allow users to exchange cryptocurrency for fiat.
 CEX often maintains custody of users' keys.

 Wallet - a device, physical medium, program or a service which stores the public and/or private keys for cryptocurrency transactions.
 Once a transaction is signed with private keys, the wallet broadcasts the transaction to the blockchain network.
-Wallets facilitate interacting with DEX's.
+Wallets facilitate interacting with DEX's. a bitcoin wallet keeps track of utxo's that involve specified addresses. those transactions are saved to disk in a wallet. many wallets will track output of transactions that have yet to be accepted into a block. combining contents of wallets in a single transaction often means the wallets are owned by the same individual (or collaborating individuals)

 Paper wallet - a piece of paper with your private and public keys printed out.
 Some paper wallets might also have a scannable barcode created by an app.
 It is a way to store and take access to your cryptocurrency offline.